-"Contract" means, collectively, the 2012 Contract, the First Amendment, the Second Amendment, the Third Amendment, and the Fourth Amendment.
+"Contract" means, collectively, the 2012 Contract, the First Amendment, the Second Amendment, the Third Amendment, the Fourth Amendment, the Fifth Amendment, and the Sixth Amendment.

 "Corporation" means Wilmington Future, Inc. or any successor thereto.

 "Corporation Representative" means any person or persons at the time designated to act on behalf of the Corporation for purposes of performing any act on behalf of the Corporation under the Contract and the Indenture by a written certificate furnished to the City and the Trustee containing the specimen signature of such person or persons and signed on behalf of the Corporation by its President, Vice President or Secretary/Treasurer.